 1.4.
 Only Committee members have the right to attend Committee meetings.
 However, the Chief Financial Officer, external auditors and other non-members may be invited to attend all or part of any meeting as and when appropriate and necessary although they will not be present at meetings when the Committee discusses their performance and/or remuneration.

-1.6.
-The Company Secretary or his nominee shall act as Secretary of the Committee.
+1.5.
+The Company Secretary or the Deputy CFO (Chief Finance Officer) as his nominee shall act as Secretary of the Committee.

 2.1.
 The quorum for Committee meetings shall be two members.

 2.2.
 The Committee shall meet at least three times a year at the appropriate times in the reporting and audit cycle and otherwise as required.